MicrosoftDocs/memdocs/memdocs/intune/user-help/send-logs-to-your-it-admin-cp-windows.md

 ms.collection:
 ---

-# Email IT support about Company Portal app problem
+# Report a problem in Company Portal

-If you run into a problem while using Company Portal on your device, you can use the in-app **Help & support** options to email your support team.
+If you run into a problem while using Company Portal on your device, you can use the in-app **Help & support** options to get help from your IT support person.
+During this process, your Company Portal diagnostic logs are shared with the Microsoft support team in case the problem requires additional help.

+## How to report problem
+Complete the following steps to report a problem you're experiencing in-app or during device enrollment.

 1. Open the **Company Portal** app.
 2. Select **Help & support** > **Get help**.

    ![Screenshot of the Help & support page, highlighting the left navigation bar and Get Help section.](./media/1812_UCP_Help_Support_Get_Help_Logs.png)

+> [!Note]
+> After you click **Get help**, the Company Portal automatically sends your logs to Microsoft's support team.
+This step is a proactive one that makes it easier to troubleshoot and resolve problems that are escalated to Microsoft support.
+As mentioned above, Microsoft's support team can pull up the logs by referencing the diagnostic ID that's assigned to you.

 3. On the **Share** screen, select **Mail**.
 The Mail app will create an email message for you.
 Type in a description of the problem you experienced so that the support team has an idea of what to look for.